braboj/tutorial-git/02-Concepts/03-git-objects.md

 Author: Branimir Georgiev <-@->
 Date:   Sun Jan 9 20:05:15 2022 +0200
 ```

 In the example above the value **db79ba36b521373fcfaff3c2e422326a59fe26f6** is
 also the identification code for the commit object.
 Investigating further
-the objects directory shows that git takes the first two symbols to create a
+the objects' folder shows that git takes the first two digits to create a
 directory and the rest to create the object file.

 ```
 $ tree /f ./git/objects